 In general, Watsonville Rotary does not give grants to:

 - For profit organizations

-- Projects that do not substantially benefit residents of the Pajaro Valley
+- Projects that do not substantially benefit children and youth residing in the Pajaro Valley

 - Projects and proposals unrelated to Rotary’s defined Areas of Interest for Funding

 - Endowments, building campaigns, annual fund appeals, fundraising events or celebrations

 - Political Campaigns